Charles Coburn: Biography

 Coburn was born in Macon, Georgia, the son of Scots-Irish Americans Emma Louise Sprigman and Moses Douville Coburn.

 Growing up in Savannah, he started out at age 14 doing odd jobs at the local Savannah Theater, handing out programs, ushering, or being the doorman.
 By age 17 or 18, he was the theater manager.
 He later became an actor, making his debut on Broadway in 1901.
 Coburn formed an acting company with actress Ivah Wills in 1905.
 They married in 1906.
 In addition to managing the company, the couple performed frequently on Broadway.

 After his wife's death in 1937, Coburn relocated to Los Angeles, California, and began film work.
-He won an Academy Award for Best Supporting Actor for his role as a retired millionaire playing Cupid in The More the Merrier in 1943.
-He was also nominated for The Devil and Miss Jones in 1941 and The Green Years in 1946.
-Other notable film credits include Of Human Hearts (1938), The Lady Eve (1941), Kings Row (1942), The Constant Nymph (1943), Heaven Can Wait (1943), Wilson (1944), Impact (1949), The Paradine Case (1947), Everybody Does It (1950), Has Anybody Seen My Gal?
-(1952), Monkey Business (1952), Gentlemen Prefer Blondes (1953), and John Paul Jones (1959).
+He was nominated three times for an Academy Award for Best Supporting Actor - The Devil and Miss Jones in 1941, The More the Merrier in 1943, and The Green Years in 1946 - winning for his role as Benjamin Dingle in The More the Merrier.
+Other notable film credits include Of Human Hearts (1938), The Lady Eve (1941), Kings Row (1942), The Constant Nymph (1943), Heaven Can Wait (1943), Wilson (1944), Impact (1949), The Paradine Case (1947), Everybody Does It (1950), Has Anybody Seen My Gal (1952), Monkey Business (1952), Gentlemen Prefer Blondes (1953), and John Paul Jones (1959).
 He usually played comedic parts, but his roles in Kings Row and Wilson showed his dramatic versatility.

 For his contributions to motion pictures, in 1960, Coburn was honored with a star on the Hollywood Walk of Fame at 6268 Hollywood Boulevard.

 Political activity

 Born and raised in Georgia, Coburn was a member of the White Citizens' Council, which was part of a network of racist states' rights groups known as the Citizens' Councils.
-These groups were white-supremacist, opposed improving the conditions and civil-rights of African-Americans and were known for their opposition to the Civil Rights movement.
+These groups were white-supremacist, opposed improving the conditions and civil rights of African-Americans and were known for their opposition to the Civil Rights movement.